CloudReactor/aws-ecs-cloudreactor-deployer/README.md

         #!/bin/bash
         echo `aws s3 cp s3://widgets-co/vault_pass.$DEPLOYMENT_ENVIRONMENT.txt -`

+    The file `ansible/vault_pass_from_env.sh` may also be used so that the vault password can come from the environment variable `ANSIBLE_VAULT_PASS`:

+        ./cr_deploy.sh staging --ansible-args --vault-password-file /work/vault_pass_from_env.sh

 If you use a password file, make sure it is available in the Docker context of the container.
 You can either put it in your Docker context directory or add an additional mount option to the docker command-line.

-2. Or, specify `EXTRA_ANSIBLE_OPTIONS`.
-For example, to specify the password
+2. Or, specify the `EXTRA_ANSIBLE_OPTIONS` environment variable.
+For example, to specify the password file:
-file:

-        EXTRA_ANSIBLE_OPTIONS="--vault-password-file pw.txt"
+        EXTRA_ANSIBLE_OPTIONS="--vault-password-file pw.txt" ./cr_deploy.sh staging

 ### More customization